Love God. Grow Together. Serve All

 "Because life isn't simple."

-For the full picture of what this looks like you can read our full document below, or click on it here.
+For the full picture of what this looks like you can read our full document below, or click here.

 The Lakes Community Church of the Nazarene